 Influencers: around 4,000.

 Tired of seeing supposed “influencers” who know nothing about the type of products and services you’re selling?
-With ExpertVoice, you won’t have this problem.
+With ExpertVoice, you won’t have this problem with influencer discovery.

 That’s because ExpertVoice is an influencer platform that “qualifies” potential influencers on various topics.
 Potential influencers join communities of experts, which in turn have access to brands within that specialty.
 This way, brands are only introduced to people in the right field.